-Zen Meditation (Za-Zen)
+Zen sitting (Za-Zen)

 “Sit solidly in samadhi and think not-thinking.
 How do you think not-thinking?
 Non-thinking.
 This is the art of zazen.
 Zazen is not learning to do concentration.
 It is the dharma gate of great ease and joy.
 It is undefiled practice-enlightenment.”
 (Dogen, Rules of Zazen: Zazen-gi)